Is a Raw Food Diet Good for Cats?

 Why do we advocate for a raw, species-specific diet for cats?

-Cats who eat raw also have beautiful, shiny coats and no furry odor.
+Cats who eat raw have beautiful, shiny coats and no furry odor.
 Bury

 your nose in your raw-fed cat’s fur and you will smell a “clean kitty”.